 The original post contained the following picture which was too cute not to keep.
 So, please enjoy this glamour shot of my cat, Henry.

 Preheat the oven to 350F.
 Line a large baking sheet with a nonstick pad or tinfoil lightly coated in nonstick spray.
 Set aside.

-    Transfer cubes to a large mixing bowl and toss with oil, then salt (and other spices of choice, if desired).
+Transfer slices to a large mixing bowl and toss with oil, then salt.

-    Spread the beet cubes in an evenly-spaced layer on the prepared baking sheet.
+Spread the beet slices in an evenly-spaced layer on the prepared baking sheet.

-    Store completely cooled beets in an airtight container for a week or more in the fridge, or up to 6 months in the freezer.
+- Store completely cooled beets in an airtight container in the refrigerator.